zamancer/ynab_reader/docs/payment_feature.md

 - ✅ **Backwards Compatible**: Default to simple priority strategy for existing rules

 This design allows you to start with simple priority-ordered payments and gradually add more sophisticated strategies as your needs evolve, without disrupting the core payment engine architecture.

+---

+## Implementation Notes

+When implementing this payment feature, follow the general development guidelines in `CLAUDE.md`.
+Below are payment-specific requirements and patterns.

+### Payment Feature Architecture

+**1. Single Responsibility Principle (SRP)**

+- Each class and function should have exactly one reason to change
+- Example: `PaymentCalculator` only calculates payments, `PaymentLedgerWriter` only handles Google Sheets operations
+- If a function does multiple things, split it into smaller, focused functions
+- Always ask: "What is this component's single job?"

+**2. Don't Repeat Yourself (DRY)**

+- Extract common patterns into reusable utilities
+- Create shared base classes for similar functionality
+- Use configuration-driven approaches instead of hardcoded values
+- If you write the same logic twice, create a shared function

+**3. Testability First**

+- Design every component to be easily unit testable in isolation
+- Use dependency injection for external dependencies (Google Sheets, file system, etc.)
+- Create clear interfaces that can be mocked
+- Write testable code BEFORE writing the actual implementation

+### Implementation Workflow

+**Claude should follow this process for each component:**

+1. **Design Phase:**

+   - Identify the single responsibility of the component
+   - Define clear interfaces using Python protocols
+   - Plan dependency injection points
+   - Design error handling strategy

+2. **Test-First Implementation:**

+   - Write comprehensive unit tests first (TDD approach)
+   - Include tests for success, error, and edge cases
+   - Mock all external dependencies
+   - Verify tests fail initially (red phase)

+3. **Implementation Phase:**

+   - Implement minimal code to make tests pass (green phase)
+   - Follow DRY principles - extract common patterns
+   - Add comprehensive logging and error handling
+   - Ensure type safety with proper type hints

+4. **Refactor Phase:**
+   - Review for SRP violations - split if necessary
+   - Extract reusable utilities
+   - Optimize for readability and maintainability
+   - Verify all tests still pass

+### Performance Considerations

+**Claude should optimize for:**

+- Batch Google Sheets operations (read/write multiple rows at once)
+- Cache configuration data to avoid repeated parsing
+- Use appropriate data structures (avoid O(n²) operations)
+- Implement proper resource cleanup (close files, cleanup temp data)